open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 In Kubernetes, in order for the API server to communicate with the webhook component, the webhook requires a TLS certificate that the API server is configured to trust.
 There are a few different ways you can use to generate/configure the required TLS certificate.

-  - The easiest and default method is to install the [cert-manager](https://cert-manager.io/docs/) and set `admissionWebhooks.certManager.create` to `true`.
+  - The easiest and default method is to install the [cert-manager](https://cert-manager.io/docs/) and set `admissionWebhooks.certManager.enabled` to `true`.
     In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for more details._
   - You can provide your own Issuer by configuring the `admissionWebhooks.certManager.issuerRef` value.
 You will need to specify the `kind` (Issuer or ClusterIssuer) and the `name`.
 Note that this method also requires the installation of cert-manager.